La Playa de Belén

 La Playa or La Playa de Belén is a Colombian municipality in the department of North Santander.

 La Playa is among Colombia's most-atmospheric and best-preserved 19th-century pueblos.
 It was named a Pueblo Patrimonio (heritage town) of Colombia in 2010, one of only 11 municipalities nationwide that were selected to be part of the Red Turística de Pueblos Patrimonio original cohort.

+Climate

+La Playa has a tropical savanna climate (Köppen: Aw) with consistently warm temperatures, moderated by altitude.
+The period from December to March is fairly dry, while the rest of the year experiences significant rainfall.